Bogdan0101/kitchen-service/README.md

 ﻿# Project description
 Project for kitchen service with dish, dish type, ingredients and cooks.
 # Technologies used
-Create kitchen-service with use Python and Django web framework.<br>
+It's kitchen-service with use Python and Django web framework.<br>
-I made the styles myself using some Bootstrap4 elements.<br>
+I created the styles myself, using some Bootstrap4 elements,
+and used some Javascript to create the burger menu.<br>
-Also I use built-in Django authentication with crispy forms.<br>
+Also I used built-in Django authentication with crispy forms.<br>
+There is also an adaptation for mobile devices.
 # DB structure<br>
 <img width="551" height="411" alt="kitchen" src="https://github.com/user-attachments/assets/d54d5641-1fb3-4549-9c22-b73c3fa38352" /> <br>